Cluster Munition Ban Policy

 Greece is not party to the Convention on Cluster Munitions.

-Greece is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines and submitted its annual report for calendar year 2016 in early 2017.
+Greece is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines and has submitted its annual report for calendar year 2018 in early 2019.
 Greece is not party to CCW Protocol V on explosive remnants of war.

 Production and trade

-Greece is a former producer of antipersonnel mines; it also formerly imported them from Germany and the United States.
+Greece is a former producer of antipersonnel mines; it also formerly imported them from Germany and the United States (US).
 Prior to becoming a State Party, Greece had a moratorium on the production and export of antipersonnel mines for a number of years.

 Stockpiling and destruction